Alexlingl/Chatroom/README.md

 (If you don't want to read English introduction,you also can read this blog...)

-If you have any question, welcome to communicate me.Here is my qq:952877313.

 一、Function
 This is a simple Chatroom.It support the most basic funtion that sends messages.